guyellis/plant-image-lambda/docs/data-flow.md

   - An entry is written to the Plaaant database.
   - The image is written to a bucket on Amazon S3
 - The writing of the image to the S3 bucket triggers a call to the `plant-image-lambda` function - [S3 Bucket Trigger](#s3-bucket-trigger)
-- The `plant-image-lambda` function pulls the image and produces up to 5 smaller images from it and writes them to buckets on S3.
+- The `plant-image-lambda` function pulls the image and produces up to 5 smaller images from it and writes them to buckets on S3 - [Image Processing](#image-processing)
-- The `plant-image-lambda` function calls the Plaaant server with details of the new images.
+- The `plant-image-lambda` function calls the Plaaant server with details of the new images - [Update Server](#update-server)
-- The Plaaant server updates the database with the new images available.
+- The Plaaant server updates the database with the new images available - [Server Images Update](#server-images-update)

 ## Browser Image Upload